Algorithmic Shadow Spectroscopy: Shot noise propagation

 In \cref{fig:scaling}(b) we randomly select $\nobs$ observables from a pool of all at most 3-local Pauli strings with $\tilde{\nobs} = 10689$.
-The expectation value of the average signal intensity for such random selections is $\mathbb{E} [\overline{I^2}] = \tfrac{1}{\tilde{\nobs}} \sum_{i=1}^{\tilde{\nobs}} I_i^2$ the average over the full set which is a constant and is independent of the number of selected terms $\nobs < \tilde{\nobs}$. \cref{fig:scaling}(b) shows the average of the signal-to-noise ratio of $100$ random selections of $\nobs$ observables for an increasing $\nobs$.
+The expectation value of the average signal intensity for such a random selections is $\mathbb{E} [\overline{I^2}] = \tfrac{1}{\tilde{\nobs}} \sum_{i=1}^{\tilde{\nobs}} I_i^2$ the average over the full set which is a constant and is independent of the number of selected terms $\nobs < \tilde{\nobs}$. \cref{fig:scaling}(b) shows the average of the signal-to-noise ratio of $100$ random selections of $\nobs$ observables for an increasing $\nobs$.
 Indeed, \cref{fig:scaling}(b) confirms that the signal-to-noise ratio increases as $\propto \sqrt{\nobs}$.
-Note that such a random selection of observables can be considered as a worst-case scenario since the pre-screening step described in \cref{sec:postproc} can be used to identify the $\nobs$ most intense signals in the pool of total size $\tilde{\nobs}$.
+Note that such a random selection of observables can be considered as a worst-case scenario when no information about the observables is assumed.
+Of course, in the present work we explore various advanced techniques to improve upon randomly selecting observables, e.g., the pre-screening step described in \cref{sec:postproc} can be used to identify the $\nobs$ most intense signals in the pool of total size $\tilde{\nobs}$ so that a well-informed decision can be made.